 Participate in knowledge-building discussions and activities that focus on defining, selecting, and implementing digital repositories (DRs) and a review of basic decisions that must be made before and during the development of a digital collection and digital repository program.
-The instructors address the role of the archivist in DR construction and deployment; the standards, best practices, and realities of content and metadata deposit; the strategies for developing administrative structures; policies; the long-term preservation concerns; and marketing your repository.
+The instructors address the role of the archivist in DR construction and deployment; the standards, best practices, and realities of content and metadata deposit; the strategies for developing administrative structures; policies; the long-term preservation concerns; and marketing a repository.

 Interactive activities throughout the course lead to a better understanding of your local institution and to a roadmap for program development.

-- Explain the basic decisions underlying the development of a digital repository program;
+- Explain the basic decisions underlying the development of a digital repository program

-- Differentiate between the components necessary to implement a viable digital repository service;
+- Differentiate between the components necessary to implement a viable digital repository service

-- Evaluate existing and proposed repository initiatives at your local institutions for identified elements of a successful deployment;
+- Evaluate existing and proposed repository initiatives at your local institutions for identified elements of a successful deployment

-- Reference existing digital repositories and the characteristics they illustrate;
+- Reference existing digital repositories and the characteristics they illustrate

-- Recognize local areas where there is a collision of theory and practice and identify guides, models, and additional resources to help you resolve the conflicts in a viable, responsible way.
+- Recognize local areas where there is a collision of theory and practice and identify guides, models, and additional resources to help you resolve the conflicts in a viable, responsible way

 Archivists or information professionals with working knowledge of digital collections but are in need of a digital repository primer, either because they or their unit was identified as the ideal location for these activities; or, because their institutions are engaging in repository activities and seek guidance on content development, standards, preservation needs, and/or marketing strategies.
 This course also appeals to new archivists and mid-career archivists who are looking to increase their knowledge base regarding digital repositories; or, employees of organizations that wish to implement a digital asset management system or institutional repository.

 Basic metadata schemas, digital content creation, digital capture factors, and a basic understanding of digital storage and preservation issues